RICHFIELD FINANCIAL SERVICES LIMITED CIN: L65999WB1992PLC055224

-The Company is a Non-Banking Finance Company and is presently engaged in the business of Investing activity.
+The Company is a Base layer Non-Banking Finance Company and is presently engaged in the business of lending activity.
 In the multi-tier financial system of India, importance of NBFCs in the Indian financial system cannot be neglected.

 Threats:

-During the period our Company has derived its income from a mix of interest income profits on sale ofbonds, mutual funds and shares.
-We see a significant opportunity for our Company to expand our basein other finance segment such as vehicle loan or home loans etc. We intend to focus on the industry opportunity and leverage our established presence to further grow our business.
+During the period our Company has derived its income from a mix of interest income from gold loans, microfinance loans and other loans.
+We see a significant opportunity for our Company to expand our base in other finance segment such as vehicle loan or home loans etc. We intend to focus on the industry opportunity and leverage our established presence to further grow our business.

 Outlook